docent-net/fedora-desktop-ansible/readme.md

-This is my official provisioner for the Fedora 23 XFCE/Gnome3 desktop.
+This is my official provisioner for the Fedora 23 Gnome3 desktop.
 Feel free to use it, modify, contribute etc.
 Always interested in your comments - write me!

-As for now there are 2 branches here (master for XFCE and gnome3 for Gnome3).
-This will be changed in the future.

 Usage: